theIoTLab/ProtocolAdapterManager/README.md

 The first thing you should do in order to use the Protocol Adapter is binding the service as described in the related section and then register your listener.
 Once the binding is complete and your listener is registered, the Protocol Adapter is up and running, but it is not really working yet.
 The reason is that no Device Adapters are started at this point.
 You can start a specific Device Adapter that you know in advance or you can get all the Device Adapters available in the system and start some of them.
 To get all the Device Adapters available in the system you can use the `getAvailableDAs()` method of the IProtocolAdapter interface.
 This method returns a Map that has DA IDs as the keys, and the corresponding Capabilities as the values.
 If you ever need to get the Capabilities object of a specific DA, you can retrieve that by calling the `getDACapabilities()` method of the IProtocolAdapter interface, passing the DA ID as an argument.
 To start a specific DA you can use the `startDA()` method of the IProtocolAdapter interface, passing the DA ID as an argument.
+Since the starting of a Device Adapter is an asynchronous operation, the Protocol Adapter will call the `onDAConnected()` method of your `IProtocolAdapterListener` interface when the process is completed.
-Once you started the DAs you are interested in, the corresponding devices will be available to use in the Protocol Adapter.
+Once the DAs you are interested in is up and running, the corresponding devices will be available to use in the Protocol Adapter.
 Remember that bluetooth device discovery and bluetooth device pairing is not supported inside the Protocol Adapter, so for a bluetooth device to be available it must be paired in advance.

 ####Interaction with devices